rodrigosetti/biotopia/README.md

     ..... .ooo. .o...
     ..... ..... .....

-On the other hand, the following examples are invalid, because the contain
+On the other hand, the following examples are invalid, because they contain
 cycles:

     ..... ..... .....